herzeleid02/debian-declarative-old/README.md

 About podman images -- i used `--squash` option so that the newly built image has only one layer (tar file when importing it)

 Maybe i should just direct import it as a dir :)

+Maybe i should invoke "functions" using a function?
+Makes for easier syntax writing